Jormungandr walhallaensis

 Jormungandr is an extinct genus of mosasaurid squamates from the early Campanian Pierre Shale of North Dakota, United States.
 The genus contains a single species, J. walhallaensis, known from a nearly-complete skull and partial skeleton.
-Jormungandr was a medium-sized mosasaur, at around 6-8 m long, and its skeletal anatomy exhibits a mix of features seen in both basal and derived mosasaurines.
+Jormungandr was a medium-sized mosasaur, at around 5-7 m long, and its skeletal anatomy exhibits a mix of features seen in both basal and derived mosasaurines.

 Discovery and naming

-The holotype specimen was first discovered as a single piece of bone in 2015 by Deborah Shepherd while revisiting a public fossil dig site near Walhalla, North Dakota.
+The holotype and only known specimen of Jormungandr was discovered in 2015 by American fossil collector Deborah Shepherd, who uncovered an isolated bone fragment while revisiting a public fossil dig site near Walhalla, North Dakota.
 The fossil came from a bentonite layer of the Pembina Member of the Pierre Shale, radiometrically dated to about 80.04 ± 0.11 mya.
-Shepherd informed a park ranger about the bone, which led to the notification of North Dakota Geological Survey senior paleontologist Clint Boyd.
-Boyd subsequently led a volunteer excavation of the site, which over a multi-year period until 2018 recovered the remainder of the specimen: a near-complete disarticulated skull missing only the braincase, parietal bone, eye bones, and parts of the nose (nasals and septomaxilla); all seven cervical vertebrae, five dorsal vertebrae, eleven ribs, and additional postcranial bones that remain unprepared.
-The specimen, which Boyd nicknamed "Jorgie," was curated into the North Dakota Heritage Center as NDGS 10838.
+Shepherd reported her discovery to a park ranger, which led to the notification of North Dakota Geological Survey senior paleontologist Clint Boyd.
+Boyd subsequently led a volunteer excavation of the site.
+Fieldwork, which continued through 2018, recovered the remainder of the specimen, consisting of a nearly complete disarticulated skull missing only the braincase, the parietal bone, scleral rings, and parts of the nose (nasals and septomaxilla); all seven cervical vertebrae, five dorsal vertebrae, eleven ribs, and additional postcranial bones that remain unprepared.
+Nicknamed "Jorgie" by Boyd, the specimen was subsequently accessioned into the collections of the North Dakota Heritage Center under the catalog number NDGS 10838.

-The scientific name Jormungandr walhallaensis was inspired by Jǫrmungandr (left), and Valhalla (right) from Norse mythology.

-A subsequent study was led by Amelia Zietlow, a PhD student at the American Museum of Natural History, with Boyd and West Virginia paleontologist Nathan Van Vranken as co-authors.
-The team initially suspected the specimen to be the oldest known Mosasaurus, but further preparation uncovered features indicating a new intermediate genus and species between Mosasaurus and the more primitive Clidastes.
-The study, published in 2023, named the species Jormungandr walhallaensis.
-The specific name "walhallaensis" references the North Dakota city, which was named after the great hall Valhalla from Norse mythology.
-This inspired the generic name Jormungandr, which is a Latinization of the Norse serpent Jǫrmungandr that was said to encircle the world's oceans.
+The fossils were subsequently described in detail by American paleontologist Amelia Zietlow in collaboration with Boyd and Nathan Van Vranken.
+The team initially considered the specimen to represent the oldest known occurrence of Mosasaurus, but further preparation of the material revealed several anatomical features showing that it belonged to a distinct mosasaurid taxon occupying an intermediate phylogenetic position between Mosasaurus and the more basal Clidastes.
+The three authors formally described the new mosasaur under scientific name Jormungandr walhallaensis in a study published in 2023.
+The specific name walhallaensis refers to the city of Walhalla, whose name is itself derived from Valhalla, the hall of slain warriors in Norse mythology.
+This etymology inspired the generic name Jormungandr, which refers to Jǫrmungandr, the gigantic sea serpent of the same mythology said to encircle the world's oceans and the second son of the god Loki and the giantess Angrboða.
+In an interview with The New York Times, Canadian paleontologist Michael Caldwell stated that the new taxon is more likely to represent a new species of Clidastes, in which case it would be renamed as Clidastes walhallaensis.
+Nevertheless, although the phylogenetic analyses conducted by Zietlow and colleagues recover Jormungandr as being closely related to Clidastes, the authors argue that their taxon exhibits sufficient anatomical differences to warrant the establishment of a distinct genus.